klux21/callback_printf/README.txt

 long double arguments is supported.
 Additionally a special prefix for specifying a specific numeric base of integer or floating point numbers is supported.
 It's r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9.
-Instead of a numeric value an asterisk * can be specified as well.
+For variable bases r* can be used.
 In that case the base needs to be specified by an additional argument of type int just before the integer or floating specifier or it's optional length specifier.
 The highest supported numeric base is 36.
 Floating point exponents for bases higher than 14 are prefixed by a tilde '~' istead of the letter 'e' which becomes a member of the regular digits of those bases.